ninjarlz/discount-management/README.md

 ![product.png](readme_img/product.png)

-The endpoint requires valid JWT token with `READ_PRODUCT` scope - check [here](#authentication) how to get token.
+The endpoint requires a valid JWT token with `READ_PRODUCT` scope - check [here](#authentication) how to get the token.

 API behaviour:
-* Product identifier in the URL must have the form of UUID (`400` response is returned for invalid identifiers).
+* Product identifier in the URL must have the form of UUID (the `400` response is returned for invalid identifiers).
-* When there is no product with the given identifier, `404` response is returned.
+* When there is no product with the given identifier, the `404` response is returned.

 ### Calculating product price

-Calculates a price for given product identifier and product quantity.
-Applies all associated percentage based discounts and quantity based discounts.
-Product can be assigned to only one percentage based discount and multiple quantity based discounts.
-Price can be decreased by applying one percentage based discount and one quantity based discount.
+Calculates a price for a given product identifier and product quantity.
+Applies all associated percentage-based discounts and quantity-based discounts.
+A product can be assigned to only one percentage-based discount and multiple quantity-based discounts.
+Price can be decreased by applying one percentage-based discount and one quantity-based discount.
 In case both types of discounts are assigned to the given product and quantity, their rates are summed up.
-In case of multiple associated quantity based discounts with overlapping quantity thresholds, the one with higher discount rate is applied.
+In case of multiple associated quantity-based discounts with overlapping quantity thresholds, the one with a higher discount rate is applied.

 To calculate the price, one has to access the following endpoint: